 \subsection{Sample preparation}

-We prepared a dilute colloidal suspension containing polystyrene Sulfate latex 8$\%$w/v spheres particles of 1.5 $\mu$m radius with a polydispersity of 4 $\%$ (Thermo Fisher Scientific, batch number 1660463).
+We prepared a dilute colloidal dispersion containing polystyrene Sulfate latex particles of 1.5 $\mu$m radius with a polydispersity of 4 $\%$ (Thermo Fisher Scientific, batch number 1660463).
 The particles were suspended in ultra-pure water with a resistivity of 18.2 M$\Omega$cm (Purelabs Flex, Elga).
-The suspension was confined in quasi-two-dimensional (2D) sample cells, which were prepared as follows: first, 2.3 $\mu$L of the dilute colloidal suspension was placed on top of the first microscope slide.
-Then, a second microscope slide was carefully placed on top, and the slides were glued together using UV-curing glue (NOA61, Norland Products Inc.).
+The dispersion was confined to quasi-two-dimensional (2D) sample cells, which were assembled as follows: 2.3 $\mu$L of the dilute colloidal dispersion was placed on top of a 22X50 mm cover slip, then a 22X22 mm cover slip was carefully placed on top, and the slides were glued together using UV-curing glue (NOA61, Norland Products Inc.).
 We mounted the assembled cell on a microscope slide.
-To prevent the particles from sticking to the glass due to capillary forces, we have used the sample's polydispersity, i.e., the bigger sizes in the suspension, to work as spacers in the colloidal suspension.
-All sample cells were left to reach equilibrium in a laboratory environment at $20^{\circ}$C for two days.
-The sample cells achieved an area fraction of $\varphi_{a}\simeq1\ \%$.
+To avoid the two glasses to get too close to each other (by capillary forces) and pinning the particles, we have used the polydispersity of the sample, i.e., the larger sizes in the dispersion (particles of around 2 $\mu$m in radius), as spacers.
+All sample cells were left to reach equilibrium in a laboratory environment at $20\ ^{\circ}$C for two days.
+The area fraction was $\varphi_{a}\simeq1\ \%$.